Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 +   creating a virtual private cloud(VPC)
 +   Amazon Elastic Compute Cloud (Amazon EC2) instance and the Amazon RDS database
 +   Understand your workload, what is it that you want to accomplish

+####    Database engine
++   Database engine you want to run
++   Each database engine has its own unique characteristics and features.

+#### Instance storage
++   DB instance class you select determines the computation and memory capacity of the Amazon RDS DB instance.
++   Three DB instance class types that are supported by Amazon RDS are standard, memory optimized, and burstable performance.